Coast Guard, partner agencies locate, rescue 3 teens on Selawik Lake

 |0

-This work, Coast Guard, partner agencies locate, rescue 3 teens on Selawik Lake [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Coast Guard, partner agencies locate, rescue 3 teens on Selawik Lake, by PO1 Ali Blackburn, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT